About freshwater pests and diseases

 What we're doing about them

-We're working with organisations like regional councils, the Department of Conservation (DOC), Fish and Game, Land Information New Zealand, iwi, and energy companies to prevent the spread of freshwater pests and diseases.
+We're working with organisations like regional councils, the Department of Conservation Te Papa Atawhai (DOC), Fish & Game New Zealand, Toitū te Whenua Land Information New Zealand, iwi, the National Institute of Water and Atmospheric Research (NIWA), and energy companies to prevent the spread of freshwater pests and diseases.

-Through the National Interest Pest Responses (NIPR), we're trying to eradicate freshwater pest plants like hydrilla, salvinia, and phragmites.
+Through the National Interest Pest Responses (NIPR), we're trying to eradicate highly invasive freshwater pest plants like hydrilla, salvinia, water hyacinth, and phragmites.

-- Department of Conservation (DOC) – for koi carp, rudd, grass and silver carp, and any noxious species
+- Department of Conservation (DOC) – for carp (amur, koi, grass and silver) rudd, and any noxious species.

 Freshwater Biosecurity Partnership Programme